 Kitchen sink plumbing issues are not only annoying, some can also raise your water bill.
-The good news is that you can fix most problems on your own without calling a plumber.
+The good news is that you can fix your problems by calling a professional plumber in Ashburton.

 From a smelly sink to clogged drains and more, there’s a lot that can go wrong with your plumbing.
 Learn about the most common kitchen sink plumbing problems and how to fix them.

 If the water in your sink isn’t draining you might have a clogged drain line.

 Many people believe a garbage disposal can chop up anything.
 But certain foods like rice and coffee grounds can cause blockages.

 You can use a plunger to dislodge the blockage but if the problem persists call a water leak detection in Florida.
 Avoid putting certain foods down the drain and always use plenty of hot water to flush waste down the disposal.

 If your sink has low water pressure you could have a clogged aerator.